top of page

 Testing Procedures Leading to Group 2 Classification.

-The classification of spray foam insulation like Rigid 3_34 or AUSFOAM 30 into Group 2 involves a series of rigorous tests, primarily focusing on:
+The classification of some spray foam insulation products into Group 2 involves a series of rigorous tests, primarily focusing on:

 • Ignitability: How easily the material can catch fire upon exposure to a flame or heat source.